AlexKlum/PHP-project/README.md

 # PHP-project

-A project where I worked with PHP & Laravel
+A small project where I worked with PHP & Laravel